 The interest rate could be the actual interest you pay for your line of credit, the prime rate, the marginal cost of capital, etc.

-Example: XYZ Company has $20,000,000 in annual credit sales and a DSO of 65 days.
-We’ll use the current U.S. prime interest rate (federal funds rate) of 3.25% and round the results to the nearest dollar.
+Example 1: XYZ Company has $20,000,000 in annual credit sales and a DSO of 65 days.
+We’ll use an interest rate of 3.25% and round the results to the nearest dollar.

 ((Total Receivables x Interest Rate) / 365 (days)) x DSO